rbmanez/Prosper-IT-Consulting-Internship/README.md

  ## <span id="python">Python Live Project</span>

 TravelScrape is a web scraping application project built with Django and Beautfiulsoup.
 With webscraping and API's, the application will gather data from the web that is relevant to the user who will be traveling.
-It will include weather, flights info, events, restaurants, etc.
+It will include weather, flights, events, restaurants, etc.

 ##### List of Technologies Used
 - Django Web Framework